liddiard/harmontown-video-downloader/README.md

 3. Run `npm install`.
 4. Run `npm start`.

 Upon running `npm start`, the script will begin downloading video episodes to the `videos` folder, sequentially, starting with the first video episode from 2015.

-You can also specify a ISO-formatted date with the `npm start` command, like `npm start 2017-05-03`, which would only download episodes airing on or after May 3, 2017.
+You can also specify a [ISO-formatted date](https://en.wikipedia.org/wiki/ISO_8601) with the `npm start` command to begin downloading from that date.
+For example, `npm start 2017-05-03` would only download episodes airing on or after May 3, 2017.